cardano-foundation/CIPs/CIP-0096/README.md

   - `CERTIFY`: The certificate is asserting that the dApp is being certified.
   - `AUDIT`: The certificate is asserting that an audit has been performed for this DApp. `AUDIT` shall come with a certification level `certificationLevel` of `0`.

   - `certificationLevel`: The certification level is an integer between 0 and 3.
 0 is reserved for audits and reports that are not compliant with the certification standards.
-1, 2, and 3 refers to the certification certificates referring to the three level of certifications as defined by the certification working group.
+1, 2, and 3 refers to the certification certificates referring to the three levels of certifications as defined by the certification working group.
   - `certificationIssuer`: The name of the certification issuer.

 `rootHash`: The hash of the metadata entire tree object.
 This hash is used by clients to verify the integrity of the metadata tree object.
 When reading a metadata tree object, the client should calculate the hash of the object and compare it with the rootHash property.
 If the two hashes don't match, the client should discard the object.
 The metadata tree object is a JSON object that contains the dApp's metadata.
 The metadata tree object is described in the next section.